 We are blessed to live in an area that has a ton of beautiful resorts.
 During our cool weather months, a lot of the resorts are making their guests cozy by warming the fire pits.

 Have you ever noticed the amazing smell coming out of those fire pits?
-Well I did some research and found out the wood they are burning is "alligator juniper."
+Well, I did some research and found out the wood they are burning is "alligator juniper."

 Alligator juniper grows right here in Arizona, up in the high country.
 The wood has an amazing cedar-like fragrance that you can smell burning or not.
 Alligator juniper gets its smell from the berries the tree produces year around.
 These berries are a popular snack for deer, bears and birds hanging out in the forest.
-The berries are also used at many local restaurants to complement a main course or mixed in salads.
+The berries are also used at many local restaurants to complement the main course or mixed in salads.

 Alligator juniper gets its name from the grey checkerboard bark and a trunk that looks like alligator skin.

 If you are looking for it in the mountains of Arizona, you can find alligator juniper at elevations of 4,000 to 8,000 feet and they grow between 40 and 60 feet.

 It is the top selling wood in the Valley and there are many places where you can find it locally.